DLibatique/LATN102-S20/_pages/details-expectations-tips.md

 ## Course Policies

+Below you will find all of my official policies as well as relevant links to the college's official policies on these matters.

 ### Absence Policy

 If you miss or are going to miss class, please e-mail me to let me know what is going on.
 That way we can work together to ensure that you can stay up-to-date with what’s going on with the class.
 Should your absence fall under the college’s policy on excused absence, as described [here](https://hccatalog.holycross.edu/requirements-policies/academic-policies/#coursepoliciestext), you will have an opportunity to make up any missed assessments.